Dr. Samplaski is a urologist at Keck Medicine of USC and an internationally recognized leader in male infertility, andrology and microsurgery.

 “I find my bedside manner to be kind, compassionate, honest and straightforward.
 With that said, the most challenging part of my day is when I have to tell men that we did not find sperm.”

-She chose to work at Keck Medicine of USC because its an academic medical center.
+She chose Keck Medicine because it’s an academic medical center.